This article discusses tips for contacting students interested in studying abroad. See Find Interested Students on how to look up students to contact.

-There are several ways that AFS volunteers can support applicants and their parents, such as:
+There are several ways that AFS volunteers can support applicants and their parents:

 - Phone calls: It is important to reach out to students or parents especially early in the application process.
 Calling them to answer their questions and arrange for an interview is a great way to introduce yourself and let them know you are there as a local resource.
 Ideally, volunteers would reach out to interested students at least once a month – perhaps more frequently closer to application deadlines.

 - Emails: Send an email to introduce yourself and your role as an AFS Sending Volunteer.
 Explain when to set up the interview and include links to the program deadlines and scholarship information on the AFS-USA website .

 - Local events: Invite students to a local event such as a hosting orientation or gathering.
 Hosted students are a wonderful source of information for Sending students.
 By listening to the currently hosted students talk about their experience, it is a reality check about what to expect from the experience and puts a real face to some of the countries that students have only read about.

 - Most importantly, begin building relationships with the students and parents.

 - Answer any Frequently Asked Questions about Study Abroad and direct them to www.afusa.org or their Study Abroad Specialist for more information.
 It is okay if you don’t have the answers to all of their questions; you can still be encouraging and helpful.
 Or help them track down an answer to make them feel supported.

 - Encourage students to submit the missing pieces of their application to secure a spot on available programs.
 Students can find deadline information on www.afsusa.org and you can also check out the Sending Programs Report .